howtographql/howtographql/content/frontend/angular-apollo/8-subscriptions.md

 correctAnswer: 0
 ---

-This section is all about bringing realtime functionality into the app by using GraphQL subscriptions.
+This section is all about bringing real-time functionality into the app by using GraphQL subscriptions.

 ### What are GraphQL Subscriptions?